FREE Plant-Based Protein Course with 40+ Recipes

 When I went fully vegetarian over a decade ago (!), I really had no idea what I was doing.
 I had flirted with meatless meals for years before that, but it wasn’t until a really bad breakup (and the self-love/healing that comes after) that I settled into my groove.

 It’s almost comical.
-Tell someone you are a vegetarian and immediately you’ll hear concern over protein intake.
-And while I’m quick to laugh it off, I understand why this is the first thing we think about when we consider a plant-based diet.
+Tell someone you are a vegetarian or vegan and almost immediately, you’ll hear concern over protein intake.
+And, while I’m quick to laugh it off, I understand why this is the first thing we think about when we consider a plant-based diet.

 So, what exactly is this magical macronutrient?
 Let’s start off with a quick reminder of what protein does in the body (and what it doesn’t do).

-In addition to building and repairing tissues (hello, muscles!), you need protein to make enzymes, hormones and as a building block of bones, cartilage, skin and blood.
-Protein will not make you lose weight (more to come), give you a six pack, or increase muscle mass (without hitting the gym first)…
+In addition to building and repairing tissues (hello, muscles!), you need protein to make enzymes and hormones.
+It’s also a building block of bones, cartilage, skin, and blood.
+Protein will not make you lose weight (more to come), give you a six-pack, or increase muscle mass (without hitting the gym first)…

 I’ve been analyzing diets on a daily basis for almost 9 years straight.
-Only a handful of times (even in counseling hundreds of vegetarians and vegans) have I ever seen someone who is protein deficient.
-(And those are usually my under-nourished, raw-foodies).
+Only a handful of times, even in counseling hundreds of vegetarians and vegans, have I ever seen someone who is protein deficient (and those are usually my under-nourished, raw-foodies).

-How about if we change the word protein to amino acids, the building blocks of protein.
+How about if we change the word protein to amino acids, the building blocks of protein?
 If we consider that all foods contain amino acids (even plant-foods), it’s easier to see that while some foods contain more amino acids than others, we are still getting amino acids in just about every food we eat.
 Even kale!

 protein amino acids.
 Even though many weight loss books/diets will promote more, more, more- added vegetarian or vegan protein sources alone aren’t going to change your body composition.